wikimedia/mediawiki-services-mathoid/README.md

 The main entry point is '/' with one required POST parameter 'q'.

 Additional entry points for individual formats are
+* /texvcinfo does not do any rendering.
+Only displays information regarding the texvc input.
 * /mml only MathML
 * /svg only SVG
 * /png only PNG